deathwatchgaming/Unity-Basic_HelicopterController/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_wEntry_ReadMe.txt

 That is it!
 You should now be able to run around your scene with your player controller and enter / exit your helicopter controller!

-Note: the provided entry script is provided "as is" simply as a starting point as there are some further things that will need to be touched upon as you will find when you start tinkering with such.
-So note tthe staing point was the intention to then allow you the user to continue to expand upon this script further.
+Entry Script Note: the provided entry script is provided "as is" simply as a starting point as there are some further things that will need to be touched upon as you will find when you start tinkering with such.
+So note the starting point provided was the intention to then allow you the user to continue to expand upon this script further.

 Ok, that is it and concludes the basic Helicopter Controller with entry manual setup steps.
 You can now begin to modify such further for your specific